 Does the washing machine belong in the bathroom?
 Not necessarily, but it is possible, as long as you take a few things into consideration.
 Owners of single-family houses often relegate the washing machine to the cellar as a mainly functional object.
-In the case of owner-occupied flats, this is generally not the preferred option, while in rented flats communal use of the laundry room often causes a good deal of conflict.
-Whatever the reason may be, in certain cases it is necessary to bring the washing machine into the living area.
-The kitchen used to be a popular choice of location, while today separate rooms (known in Switzerland as “Réduit”) or the bathroom are often preferred.
+In the case of owner-occupied flats, this is generally not the preferred option, while in rented flats communal use of the laundry room often causes a great deal of conflict.
+Whatever the reason may be, in certain cases it is necessary to bring the washing machine upstairs.
+The kitchen used to be a popular choice of location, while today separate rooms or the bathroom are often preferred.

 Whatever you decide, optimising the available space will always be a good idea.
 There are good reasons for putting a washing machine in the bathroom, if all the items required for daily use can be conveniently stored in the mirror cabinet or in other cupboards.
 After all, doing laundry is an activity that wasn’t originally envisaged for this space, and which involves various items such as additional bottles and packets and a laundry basket.
 These things need a space in the bathroom where they won’t get in the way.
 It’s a good idea to prevent the potential chaos from the outset.